pbosetti/MADS/README.md

 `ccmake` can be installed via `apt install cmake-curses-gui` on Debian/Ubuntu.
 As an alternative, you can use the graphical `cmake-gui` tool.
 You can also list the available options with `cmake -Bbuild -LH | grep MIROSCIC`.

-**NOTE**: cmake check-compile external libraries, which may take some time in compilation.
+**NOTE**: cmake checks-compiles external libraries, which may take some time in the making.
 Once the external libraries are compiled, you can disable this ckeck with the cmake option `-DMADS_SKIP_EXTERNALS=ON`.
 Likewise, header-only libraries are grabbed via CMake `FetchContent` module, which may take some time.
 You can disable this check with the cmake option `-DFETCHCONTENT_FULLY_DISCONNECTED=ON`.

 ### Coding style